-CPI’s Prepare Training® program is typically utilized within organizations such as higher education, government, retail, libraries, transportation, and hospitality and entertainment, both public and private companies, to name a few.
-The philosophy of this program is Respect, Service, and Safety at Work® for both internal and external and customers with an emphasis on maintaining and preserving customer relationships and service recovery when problematic situations do occur.
+CPI’s Prepare Training® program is typically used within organizations such as higher education, government, retail, libraries, transportation, and hospitality and entertainment, both public and private companies, to name a few.
+The philosophy of this program is Respect, Service, and Safety at Work® for both internal and external and customers, with an emphasis on maintaining and preserving customer relationships and service recovery when problematic situations do occur.

 The Foundation of the Prepare Training® program involves:

 - Learning how crisis situations develop and evolve.

 - Examining how nonverbal and verbal communication can impact a crisis situation.

 - Learning how to set limits with individuals who are verbally aggressive or noncompliant.